 Cleaning the Gas Side

-After each use, burn off residue by running the gas burners on high for 10-15 minutes with the lid closed.
+After each use, burn off residue by running the gas burners on high for 10–15 minutes with the lid closed.
 Once cool, brush the grates with a stiff grill brush.
-Periodically remove the grates and heat plates to inspect the burners for blockages.
-Clean any debris from burner ports using a wire brush or pipe cleaner.
+Periodically remove the grates and heat plates to inspect the burners for blockages, and clean any debris from burner ports using a wire brush or pipe cleaner.
 Empty the grease trap regularly to prevent flare-ups.

 Managing Charcoal Ash